-Words With Friends HD for iPad review
+Words With Friends HD full review

 One of the categories of apps the iPad is uniquely suited for is board games.
 With its generous screen and responsive touch controls, board games on the iPad are just as much fun as the real thing, the iPad version of the popular Scrabble-like game for the iPhone, is no exception.
 Developed by Newtoy Inc, this addictive social board game is a must have for all iPad owners.